Explore Gray’s Bush Scenic Reserve: Tranquil Loops Through Native Forests

 Wildlife Encounters

-As you explore Gray's Bush Scenic Reserve, keep your eyes and ears open for a variety of bird species, from the melodic bellbird to the striking kingfisher.
+As you explore Gray’s Bush Scenic Reserve near Gisborne, keep your senses alert for a variety of bird species, from the melodic bellbird to the striking kingfisher.
+Seasonal visitors like the North Island kākā add to the vibrant wildlife experience.

 Bird Species Diversity

-• Native Birds: Tūī, Bellbird, Grey warbler, Kererū
+• Native Birds: Tūī, bellbird, grey warbler, kererū.

-• Introduced Species: Goldfinch, Magpie, Pheasant, Redpoll
+• Introduced Species: Goldfinch, magpie, pheasant, redpoll.

 Seasonal Wildlife Visitors

-Gray's Bush Scenic Reserve isn't just home to a vibrant array of resident birds; it also welcomes seasonal visitors that add to its ecological tapestry.
-Among these visitors, the North Island kākā stands out, drawing attention with its rare sightings during specific times of the year.
-These stunning parrots are attracted to the reserve's unique forest environment, making their presence a delightful surprise for you during your visit.
+Gray’s Bush Scenic Reserve near Gisborne isn’t just home to resident birds; it also welcomes seasonal visitors that enrich its ecological tapestry.
+The North Island kākā, a rare parrot, is a highlight during certain times of the year.

 Conservation Efforts